animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### I didn't mention fingernails (fingernails regrowth)

 My grandma had long grey hair, down to almost her hips, that she curled up behind her head.
-I had her fingernails, she told me once in the backseat of the car, perhaps when we were going with my mom and grandpa to the pool at the JCC, which I also lost in functionality due to the Dupilumab cessation in 2018.
-They regrew, healthy enough, but were purple and bendy like putty for a really long time.
+She was proud of her vanities, but she was far from vain.
+She told me when we were sitting in the backseat of the car, perhaps when we were going with my mom and grandpa to the pool at the JCC, that I had her fingernails.
+I got a girlfriend temporarily in 2016, the semester that my grandma died, who remarked on my cuticles.
+I didn't know what those were, but apparently I didn't cut them.
+Anyway, I also lost my fingernails in functionality due to the Dupilumab cessation in 2018.
+They regrew, healthy enough, but were purple and bendy like putty for a really long time, maybe into 2019.
+That girlfriend and I actually bonded over our shared fanning over Bernie Sanders, speaking of old Jews.

 #### How my grandma got dementia